Posterior Inference on Shallow Infinitely Wide Bayesian Neural Networks under Weights with Unbounded Variance: Proof of Theorem

 where $p_{S^+}$ is the density function of a positive $\alpha/2$-stable random variable and $z\in\mathbb{R}$.
 By Equation~\eqref{eq:expectation} of \citet{DerLee2005}, and the characteristic function of independent normally distributed error terms with a common variance $\sigma^2$, we have that:

-where the third line follows by using Equation~\eqref{eq:normal_mixture}, and in the last line we define $\mathbf{M}_\ell$ as the matrix with ones in the diagonal and with the $(i,j)$th entry given by $\tau_\ell(\mathbf{x}_i)\tau_\ell(\mathbf{x}_j), \; i\ne j$.
+where the third equality follows by using Equation~\eqref{eq:normal_mixture}, and in the last equality we define $\mathbf{M}_\ell$ as the matrix with ones in the diagonal and with the $(i,j)$th entry given by $\tau_\ell(\mathbf{x}_i)\tau_\ell(\mathbf{x}_j), \; i\ne j$.
 Next, using the fact that the densities are over the independent variables $\{s_\ell\}_{\ell=1}^L$ we bring the product inside the integrals and employ the property of the exponential to obtain:

-using on the second line the definition of $\mathbf{Q}$.
+using on the second line the definition of $\mathbf{Q}_\mathbf{s}$.
 The required density is now obtained by the use of the inverse Fourier transform on the characteristic function:

 where the second line follows by the derived expression for the characteristic function, and the third line follows by Fubini's theorem since all the integrals are real and finite.
-We recognize that the term $\exp(-(1/2)\mathbf{t}^T \mathbf{Q} \mathbf{t})$ corresponds to a multivariate Gaussian density with covariance matrix $\mathbf{Q}^{-1}$, though it is lacking the usual determinant term.
-After completing it, we obtain the density and can use the characteristic function of Gaussian variables to finally obtain the result:
+We recognize that the term $\exp(-(1/2)\mathbf{t}^T \mathbf{Q}_\mathbf{s} \mathbf{t})$ corresponds to a multivariate Gaussian density with covariance matrix $\mathbf{Q}^{-1}_\mathbf{s}$, though it is lacking the usual determinant term.
+We obtain the density using the characteristic function of Gaussian variables to finally obtain the result: